The Black Friday & Cyber Monday Checklist for Merchants

-If you wish to avoid last-minute frenzy that may cost you sales and customers, schedule your sales ahead of time.
+If you wish to avoid a last-minute frenzy that may cost you sales and customers, schedule your sales ahead of time.
 Know which products you are going to be promoting for each sale and their prices.
 Check with your suppliers to ensure that you have enough stock to meet a surge in demand.
 Also, get ready your tailored ads, in-store banners and graphics to use for each season sale you have planned inside your schedule.
-This will make your busy holiday sales period much more organised and less stressful as you would simply need to launch according to plan, thus reducing the chances of something going wrong.
+This will make your busy holiday sales period much more organized and less stressful as you would simply need to launch according to plan, thus reducing the chances of something going wrong.

-2. Is your website mobile optimised?
+2. Is your website mobile optimized?

 It is important to ensure a consistent experience across all possible touchpoints that your customers might come into contact with one of your shopping deals.

-With mobile being one of the most commonly used devices for online shopping, you would have expected every website out there is to be mobile-friendly, and probably would have this one already checked off your list.
-The same mindset goes for consumers who find convenience in shopping or doing research before making a purchase using multiple devices, with mobile devices enabling them to carry out online shopping anywhere and anytime.
+With mobile being one of the most commonly used devices for online shopping, you would have expected every website out there to be mobile-friendly, and probably would have this one already checked off your list.
+The same mindset goes for consumers who find convenience in shopping or doing the research before making a purchase using multiple devices, with mobile devices enabling them to carry out online shopping anywhere and anytime.